 The Hospice Team

-Hospice care is provided by means of an interdisciplinary and medically directed team.
-The Hospice team consists of different disciplines, including a physician, a nurse, a home health aide, a social worker, a spiritual counselor, and a volunteer.
-The team manages overall patient care and perform periodic in home visits.
+At 5 Star Hospice, our hospice care is provided through a friendly, knowledgeable, and experienced team.
+The hospice team consists of many different people including a physician, a nurse, a home health aide, a social worker, a spiritual counselor, and a volunteer.
+Working together, this team manages overall patient care and performs periodic in-home visits.

-Together, they develop a comprehensive care plan that is patient-specific, that addresses the medical, physical, emotional, and spiritual needs of patients and their family members.
-The number of the visits that patients will receive from members of the Hospice Interdisciplinary team will vary depending on the specific needs of the patient, changes in condition, and the hospice ‘Level of Care’.
+To begin, they develop a comprehensive care plan that is patient-specific and addresses the medical, physical, emotional, and spiritual needs of the patient and their family members.
+The number of the visits that patients will receive from members of the hospice team varies depending on the specific needs of the patient, changes in condition, and the hospice ‘Level of Care’.

 Home Health Aides